15 min read

 The Network File System (NFS) protocol provides remote access to shared disks across networks.
 An NFS-enabled server can share directories and files with clients, allowing users and programs to access files on remote systems as if they were stored locally.

 Unlike other Hadoop distributions that only allow cluster data import or import as a batch operation, MapR lets you mount the cluster itself via NFS so that your applications can read and write data directly.
 The MapR Distributed File and Object Store enables direct file modification and multiple concurrent reads and writes via POSIX semantics.
 An NFS-mounted cluster allows easy data ingestion of data sources such as files, images... from other machines leveraging standard Linux commands, utilities, applications, and scripts.

 From your MapR Cluster you can move data to and from more expensive storage using NFS.
 For example you can move processed hot data to a relational database or Data Warehouse, and you can also move off colder data into lower cost Hadoop storage.

 As more and more healthcare solutions require real-time analytics and fast moving data, ingesting data into the system using event streaming will become critical.
-MapR Streams is a new distributed messaging system that enables producers and consumers to exchange events in real time via the Apache Kafka 0.9 API.
+MapR Event Store is a new distributed messaging system that enables producers and consumers to exchange events in real time via the Apache Kafka 0.9 API.
 Topics are logical collections of messages that organize events into categories.

 Topics are partitioned, spreading the load for parallel messaging across multiple servers, which provides for faster throughput and scalability.